bieniekmateusz/pymol-mdanalysis/README.md

 This is an exploratory project started as a PyMOL Fellowship in 2019 which combines PyMOL and MDAnalysis together.

+If you need any help, feel free to create an issue.

 ## Installation